 AAI founder Eliot Stone provides solo musical performances that integrate a variety of didgeridoo performance styles with story-telling to introduce audiences to the didgeridoo, Australian Yolngu Aboriginal culture, and the global popularization of the didgeridoo through personal stories of journeys that lead to his development as a musician and performer.
 This educational set is particularly well suited for private events, classrooms, university lectures, and small performance venues, and runs between 30 and 45 minutes.

-AAI artists Eliot Stone and RP Watson are also available for musical performances as a collaboration along with guitarist, percussionist and vocalist Lance Harris.
-Performing under the name Overtone Migrations, the trio incorporate sounds of the didgeridoo with electric guitar, djembe, a contemporary steel drum called the handpan, and throat singing.
+AAI artists Eliot Stone and RP Watson are also available for musical performances as a collaboration along with a full world music ensemble.
+Performing under the name Antares, the group incorporates sounds of the didgeridoo with electric guitar, djembe, tabla, Iranian vocals, a contemporary steel drum called the handpan, and throat singing.
 Please contact us with any questions.

 For summaries of past performances, please visit out Calendar of Events page.